 If you think winter is for hibernation, you'll change your mind when you take a close look at our January Short Term.
 J-Term provides you with the unique opportunity to test drive a career with an internship, take a travel/study course, or sign up for an engaging seminar (pass/fail, so you can safely explore outside your major).

 Begun in 1968, the January Short Term was originally designed to give students a full-month of on-the-job experience and test career interests.
 Today, Hollins students intern everywhere from law offices to Capitol Hill, from their hometown newspaper to Fortune magazine, from a doctor's office to the Centers for Disease Control.
 Beginning Short Term 2011, Hollins launched competitive internship opportunities for first-year students.

 But there's more.
 Many students opt to spend the month in a travel/study course.
-This year students traveled to a variety of countries, including France, Greece, Ireland, Spain, and the Caribbean.
+This year students are planning to travel to a variety of countries, including France, Germany, Spain, and the Caribbean.
 Students can also be a part of a touring theatre production for children, or learn what it's like to be behind the scenes of an art museum.

 First-year students take their choice from an array of seminars.
-This year's seminars included such offerings as "The Global Game: Futbol, Politics, and Culture," "Smart Women: The Female Scientist in Film," "Expanding Horizons: Acknowledging the Continuum of Self," and "Learning Navigation Skills."
+This year's seminars include such offerings as "The Global Game: Futbol, Politics, and Culture," "Smart Women: The Female Scientist in Film," "Expanding Horizons: Acknowledging the Continuum of Self," and "Learning Navigation Skills."
 View the video from "Julie and Julia and Me: French Cooking and Food Culture for Everyone."
 Read the complete list of offerings (PDF).